wiggleport/wiggle-docs/model.rst

       ref7: deeper.name         # → "inner"
       ref8: inside.deeper.name  # → "inner"

 The consequences for an invalid reference depend on context.
-For example, :ref:`expressions` will not parse if any references within fail to resolve.
+For example, :ref:`linkages` will not parse if any references within fail to resolve.
 Typically this will lead to a reported error as soon as that part of the model loads.

 .. _identifiers: